emre-ergun/mdbook-rust/src/advanced-concepts/concurrency.md

 - **Preemptive scheduling** means that the scheduler can stop executing a thread at any given point.
 The programmer has no control over this.
 - **Cooperative scheduling** means that programmer can decide when to pause a task to allow other tasks to execute.
 - Concurrency:
   - When different parts of your program **execute independently**.
+This could be done by:
     - Time Slicing:
       - Execution of these parts is interleaved on a single core.
     - Parallel Execution:
       - Execution of these parts happens at the same time using multiple cores.
 - Concurrency Models:
   - OS Threads (in Rust)
     - A basic concurrency primitive provided by the operating system